RecordsTransform Core Add-On Module.

 • accountRegion: This retrieves its value from Country__c.Region__r.Name.

-But, how does the Add-On pinpoint the Country record?
+But, how does the Add-On pinpoint the Country record to evaluate Region__r.Name for it?

-With the BusinessAccount__c lookup field at its disposal, it efficiently locates the first child Country that references the targeted Account, leveraging its data for the transformation.
-This selection method is consistently applied, even within many-to-one relationships, where the first child object is prioritized.
+With the BusinessAccount__c lookup field at its disposal, it efficiently locates the child Country that references the Account, leveraging its data for the transformation.

 Step 2 Setup lookup relationships.